larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install rabbitmq-server

-Migrate any `rabbitmq` configuration files from your RHEL6 controllers into `/etc/rabbitmq` on your RHEL7 controller, and then activate the `rabbitmq-server` service:
+Migrate any `rabbitmq` configuration files from your RHEL6 controllers into `/etc/rabbitmq` on your RHEL7 controller:

+    # rsync -a $BACKUP/etc/rabbitmq/ /etc/rabbitmq

+And activate the `rabbitmq-server` service:

+    # systemctl enable rabbitmq-server
     # systemctl start rabbitmq-server

 ### Install mariadb-server